 Public liability insurance is there to cover you if a member of the public sues your business for causing an injury or damaging their property.

-Business content insurance provides compensation if you need to replace something that has been damaged or lost.
+Business contents insurance provides compensation if you need to replace something that has been damaged or lost.

 It works in a similar way to home insurance.
 When you apply for cover, you’ll need to work out exactly what needs to be protected and how much it is worth.
-If you aren’t accurate during the application process, you might find you aren’t covered when you need it most.
+It's essential you're honest and accurate during the application process, you might find you aren’t covered when you need it if not.

 It’s a good idea to scrutinise the policy before signing up, as you’ll want to make sure it includes all the protection you need.
 Not every policy is the same, which is why a tailored business contents insurance policy works well to ensure maximum protection.